dragonGRaf1312/recommendedprogramsetc/README.md

 # Recommended Programs etc
-Just a page that gives recommendations what programs a pc would need. programs, extentions plugins etc
+Just a page that gives recommendations what programs, extentions and plugins a pc would need.

 ### Index
 #### General Use